 - A. Tribal Government Employees.
-Tribal Government Employees who are authorized to travel on behalf of the Election Board for training during his/her regular shift of employment are subject to the requirements of the Tribe's regulations on travel.
-Employees shall not receive more than five (5) days wages in lieu of stipend for such travel in any fiscal year. - B. Non-Government Employees.
-Non-Government Employees who travel on behalf of the Election Board for training shall receive a stipend for no more than five (5) days for such travel in a fiscal year.
+Tribal Government Employees who are authorized to travel on behalf of the Election Board for training during his/her regular shift of employment are subject to the requirements of the Tribe's regulations on travel. - B. Board Members that are not Government Employees.
+Non-Government Employees who travel on behalf of the Election Board for training shall be eligible to receive an amount equal to a regular meeting stipend for each day.